smithy-lang/smithy/docs/source/1.0/spec/core/model.rst

 ---------------------------------

-*Property bindings* associate top-level members of input or output shapes with resource properties, and occurs through a name match between the member name and property name.
+*Property bindings* associate top-level members of input or output shapes with resource properties.
+The match occurs through a match between member name and property name by default. :ref:`property-trait`'s name property can be used to specify a property name when the member name is a mismatch.

 .. tabs::